HartRAO Home

 Space VLBI

-Hartbeesthoek has been participating in the space VLBI programme with HALCA, the radio telescope orbiting in space.
+Hartbeesthoek participated in the space VLBI programme with VSOP/HALCA, the Japanese radio telescope that orbited the Earth.
 Examples of the extremely high angular resolution obtained with a telescope in space that reaches altitudes of up to 21 000 km are shown at the VSOP Image Gallery.
+This mission has completed.